Nico-Duduf/uxrandr/README.md

 It uses xrandr, and the change is software, not hardware.
 That means it will work with all screen models, but at the cost of a (very little) quality loss.

+## Plans

+Next versions should include:

+- Presets (global and for each display)
+- White balance
+- Color space (full or TV/limited)

 ## Install

 Binaries are available in the [releases](https://github.com/Nico-Duduf/uxrandr/releases) section, or on [rainboxlab](https://rainboxlab.org)